2022-2023 Income Limits for Pell Grants - Do You Qualify?

 - Estimate your financial need.
 This is the difference between your COA and your EFC.

-At least some Pell Grant money is available to students whose expected family contribution is below $5,846 for the 2021 to 2022 school year.
-This is an increase from the $5,711 limit for the 2020 to 2021 school year or the $5,576 limit applicable in the 2019 to 2020 academic year.
+At least some Pell Grant money is available to students whose expected family contribution is below $6,206 for the 2022 to 2023 school year.
+This is an increase from the $5,711 limit for the 2020 to 2021 school year or the $5,711 limit for the 2020 to 2021 academic year.
 Financial aid income limits 2019 to 2020 were lower, as these limits adjust upward periodically to keep pace with inflation.

-You can use the FAFSA Forecaster created by the Department of Education to get an idea of both your EFC and the amount of the Pell grant you'll qualify for.
+You can use the FAFSA Forecaster created by the Department of Education to get an idea of both your EFC and the award amount of the Pell Grant you'll qualify for.

 While you'll need to provide your personalized details if your family income is higher, dependent students whose parental income is $27,000 or less, have an EFC of $0.
 That means the full amount of Pell Grant funding is available.